janghw33/wbs-codingschool/README.md

 added as submodule in this repository

-1. copysite hackernew
+1. copysite of Hackernew
 2. cms-management with contentful
-3. cook-book site
+3. cook-book web
+4. todo-list
-4. several test
+5. several test
-5. basic pages
+6. basic pages